 - Some colleges believe that it is their mission to shape students into the form of their humanistic model.
 In such situations, earnest Christians are sometimes not welcome.
 Are those who take their Christian commitment seriously welcome here? - Are there faculty members in your department who are evangelical Christians?
 Who are they?
 How could I get in touch with them? - What percentage of classes are taught by professors?
 By graduate assistants or adjunct professors? - Are there research opportunities for undergraduate students? - What is the student to faculty ratio? - What additional academic services are offered to students (tutoring, career counseling, study skills, writing lab, and math lab)? - What is the rate of your job placement and acceptance into graduate school programs? (outcomes questions)

 FINANCIAL AID & SCHOLARSHIPS

-- · When is the priority deadline for financial aid applications? - · What kind of financial aid is available? - How many students received financial aid and how much on average do they receive? - What is the average "gap" left for families to pay out of pocket?
-What types of scholarships are available? - In general, how can you help me afford your college? - (If an out of state college) Does your college accept Florida Prepaid?
+- When is the priority deadline for financial aid applications? - What kind of financial aid is available? - How many students received financial aid and how much on average do they receive?

 CAMPUS LIFE